kjappelbaum/ml_molsim/README.md

 Please share your code with a Kaggle notebook!

 ## Acknowledgements

-We want to thank [Leopold Talirz](https://github.com/ltalirz) for incredibly valuable feedback.
+We want to thank [Leopold Talirz](https://github.com/ltalirz) for incredibly valuable feedback and Berend Smit for sponsering the main prize.